Aurora Punks unveils DIY collective for indie game studios

 Did you miss GamesBeat Summit 2021?
 Watch on-demand here!

-Aurora Punks founder Robert Bäckström wanted to find a way to help small indie game studios creative innovative games while trying to navigate the complexities of working with big game publishers.
+Aurora Punks founder Robert Bäckström wanted to find a way to help small indie studios creative innovative games while trying to navigate the complexities of working with big publishers.
 So he turned to his experience as a punk rocker to create a video game collective.

-Bäckström had the experience of being both a successful game developer and a former punk rocker and punk music publisher.
+Bäckström had the experience of being both a successful game developer and a former punk rocker and music publisher.
 He had a label, Skrammel Records, and it was all about helping scrappy punk bands survive.
 The rockers had a do-it-yourself (DIY) ethos about helping other bands in the hardcore scene where he grew up.
-They helped each other arrange shows, issue records, and deal with promotion and other tasks with limited resources, he said in an interview with GamesBeat.
+They helped each other arrange shows, produce records, and deal with promotion and other tasks with limited resources, he said in an interview with GamesBeat.

 “Working together is key — with minimal distance between creator, instigator, and audience,” he said.